Svalorzen/CppCopyProposal/README.md

 B<int> b;
 ```

-The type-copy must have the same number or less of template parameters than its
+The type-copy must have equal or less template parameters than its type-base.
-type-base.
-Partial or full specializations of the type-base are allowed:
+Type-copy of partial or full specializations are allowed:

 ```cpp
 template <typename T, typename U>